-- (11) Decisions - a.
-The Student Conduct Appeals Committee shall have the power to accept, reject or modify the decision of the College Disciplinarian, but in no case shall impose a more stringent sanction. - b.
-Decisions should include: - 1.
-Findings of facts (what the student did); - 2.
+- (11)Decisions - The Student Conduct Appeals Committee shall have the power to a. accept, reject or modify the decision of the College Disciplinarian, but in no case shall impose a more stringent sanction. - Decisions should include: b. - Findings of facts (what the student did); 1. - 2.
 Conclusions (with relation to the rules of conduct); and - 3.
-A decision (disciplinary action affirmed, rejected, or modified) - (12) In the hearing, the committee should decide the following issues: - a.
-Does the alleged act constitute a violation of the Student Conduct Code? - b.
-Did the student involved commit the act with which he/she is charged? - c.
-If the acts are found to have been committed by the student, and are also found to constitute a violation of the Student Conduct Code, were there any "attendant circumstances" shown in mitigation and/or in aggregation? - d.
-The facts in each individual case shall be considered when making a determination on the appropriateness of the sanction imposed. - (13) The decision of the Student Conduct Appeals Committee shall be sent to the student and the Superintendent/President in writing within six (6) school days of the hearing.
-This decision shall include the findings and conclusions of the Student Conduct Appeals Committee.
+A decision (disciplinary action affirmed, rejected, or modified) - (12)In the hearing, the committee should decide the following issues: - Does the alleged act constitute a violation of the Student Conduct a.
+Code? - Did the student involved commit the act with which he/she is b. charged? - If the acts are found to have been committed by the student, and are c. also found to constitute a violation of the Student Conduct Code, were there any "attendant circumstances" shown in mitigation and/or in aggregation? - The facts in each individual case shall be considered when making a d. determination on the appropriateness of the sanction imposed.